KevinKib/SM63PracticeHack/docs/Commands.md

 * **COMMAND_NAME**: Name / handle of the command for which the help is needed.

-If COMMAND_NAME is empty, then a list of every command is showed on the screen.
+If COMMAND_NAME is empty, then a list of every command is shown on the screen.

 ***
 </details>